qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 ## Initial setup

 #### Open .ipynb notebook
-Once your newly created notebook *instance* ("SageMaker notebook") shows as `InService`, open the instance in Jupyter Lab.
-From there, we will select the standard python3 environment (conda_python3) to start our first .ipynb notebook ("Jupyter notebook").
-You can name your Jupyter notebook something along the lines of, `Interacting-with-S3.ipynb`.
+Once your newly created *instance* shows as `InService`, open the instance in Jupyter Lab.
+From there, we can create as many Jupyter notebooks as we would like within the instance environment.

+We will then select the standard python3 environment (conda_python3) to start our first .ipynb notebook (Jupyter notebook).
 We can use the standard conda_python3 environment since we aren't doing any training/tuning just yet.

+After opening, you can right-click the Jupyter notebook name to "Rename" it to: `Interacting-with-S3.ipynb`, since interacting with S3 will be our focus for now.

 #### Set up AWS environment
-To begin each SageMaker notebook, it's important to set up an AWS environment that will allow seamless access to the necessary cloud resources.
+To begin each notebook, it's important to set up an AWS environment that will allow seamless access to the necessary cloud resources.
 Here's what we'll do to get started:

 1. **Define the Role**: We'll use `get_execution_role()` to retrieve the IAM role associated with the SageMaker instance.
 This role specifies the permissions needed for interacting with AWS services like S3, which allows SageMaker to securely read from and write to storage buckets.